MerlinPCarson/AudioRNN/README.md

   A recurrent neural audio generation alogrithm that trains on and predicts PCM samples.

   Requirements:
-    - keras
+    - keras.
-    - numpy
+    - numpy.
-    - scipy
+    - scipy.
-    - soundfile
+    - soundfile.
-    - matplotlib
+    - matplotlib.